DuckyBread/Swift_bootcamp/README.md

 # Swift_bootcamp
 ## The collection of pet projects to get started with Swift.

-There are Comand line tool for MacOs projects in repo.
+There are Comand line tool apps for MacOs in repo.

-Like a team project there is one IOS app
+As a team project there is one IOS app

 ## Project list